 After getting your site out of Maintenance Mode, it’s always good practice to check your site.
 The update may have disabled your theme or plugin if it broke during the update.

-Sometimes updating core files or your themes or plugins can cause other things to break on your site.
+Sometimes updating core files, your themes, or plugins can cause other things to break on your site, leaving you wondering why your WordPress site is suddenly not working.
 When this happens, you will need to find the issue and fix it.
 In the meantime, you can roll back to a previous version of the plugin or theme (or even the WordPress core version) while you work out a fix.

 The easiest way to do this is to simply use a backup of your site and revert to the most recent version.
-This is not a permanent fix – you will still have to run the updates at some point, and likely soon if there are security patches involved.
-Fixes might involve changing some code in your theme, settings in your plugin, or replacing a plugin entirely.
+This is not a permanent fix; you will still have to run the updates at some point, and likely soon if there are security patches involved.
+Fixes might involve changing some code in your theme, adjusting plugin settings, or replacing a plugin entirely.
+To update your site without losing content, always create a full backup, avoid editing core files directly, and test updates in a staging site before applying them to your live site or admin dashboard.

 Aside from backups, you can manually replace the files via FTP or use the WP Rollback plugin, which gives you the ability to roll back to previous versions of a plugin or theme from the dashboard.

 WordPress Core updates are carefully vetted.
-If your site breaks after a Core update, it is most likely a plugin or theme that has not been updated to support the latest version of WordPress.
+If your site breaks after a Core update, it is most likely a plugin or theme that has not been updated to support the latest version.
 All WordPress developers who have contributed either themes or plugins to the online repository get a direct email for every core update, outlining the things that are going to change.
-This gives the developers time to update their plugin or theme to support this version.
-But not all theme and plugin developers are vigilant about this.
+This gives the developers time to update their plugin or theme to support this version, but not all are vigilant about this.

 But it’s not impossible for a core update to go wrong!
 When it does, the WordPress team will push out another update that fixes things as soon as possible.
 However, it may require you to manually update WordPress.
 The Codex has information on how you can run a manual WordPress update.